tshepang/blog-movies/content/movies/Fight Club (1999).rst

 I like everything else, and no movie has superior direction, production design, and cinematography.
 The cast is great too and so is the editing.

+Here's an old review:

+..

+   Boasts all-time best direction, cinematography, & sound editing; a supremely intriguing storyline which is so rich it could be made into 2 or 3 other features; the entire set-design and acting convinces me that Fincher, besides being the best, is also more attentive to detail than perhaps all others... there's no bad physics, no classic movie mistakes, no overuse of visual effects... this resulting in a visually- and mentally-stimulating masterpiece.
+Its technical and artistic perfection blows my mind away.